 In general, as long as it is combined with a powerful graphics card and enough memory, a Core i5 processor should be able to easily play most contemporary games.
 However, you might want to think about a more powerful CPU, such as a Core i7 or a Core i9, if you want to play games at the highest settings and resolution or if you want to play particularly demanding titles like 4K gaming or virtual reality (VR) gaming.

 It’s important to remember that the processor is only one component of the entire system.
-Other features like the graphics card, memory, storage, and motherboard will affect how well your gaming PC performs.
-It’s crucial to consider all of these factors and select high-quality, compatible components that will work together to provide the performance you require if you want to design a gaming PC or laptop that can handle the newest and most demanding games.
+Other features like the graphics card, memory, storage, and the motherboard will affect your gaming PC’s performance.
+It’s crucial to consider all of these factors and select high-quality, compatible components that will work together to provide the required performance if you want to design a gaming PC or laptop that can handle the newest and most demanding games.

 Do gaming laptops need high RAM?

 High RAM counts are advantageous for gaming laptops since they can enhance the performance of games and other resource-intensive tasks.
 However, several variables, like the games you play and your desired degree of speed, might affect the precise amount of RAM a gaming laptop needs.

 For most gaming laptops, 8GB of RAM is a fine place to start, and 16GB is typically considered the sweet spot for most gamers.
 Even more, RAM can be needed for some games, particularly if you want to play at high settings and resolutions or if you want to multitask while playing.